MileHacker Logo

 • Crime & Scams

-Dandong generally has a safe urban environment with low violent crime rates.
-Petty crime occurs in crowded tourist areas; be wary of "tea ceremony" or art student scams (less common here).
+Dandong generally has a safe urban atmosphere with low violent crime rates.
+Petty crime occurs in crowded tourist areas; be cautious of "the ceremony of tea" or art student scams (less common here).

 • Natural Disaster Risks